-In the first part Walter talks about growing up during World War II, evacuation, childhood and family activities and then the end of the war.
-Describes early television programmes and teenage music in the 1950’s.
+In the first part Walter talks about growing up during the Second World War, evacuation, childhood and family activities and then the end of the war.
+Describes early television programmes and teenage music in the 1950s.
 He talks about school and ‘board men’, leaving school and looking for work.
 He also talks about apprenticeships, national service and life in the RAF.

 |Year of Birth||1934|